 I haven’t linked to any specific deals on Groupon or Kogan – but I recommend you go on over and have a look to see what they have available when you’re ready to purchase as you never know – you too might grab yourself a bargain!

 And there you have it, our ultimate guide to the best inflatable kayaks.
-Perhaps you’re also interested in our guide on how to choose an inflatable SUP.
+We also have a guide on the best fishing kayaks or perhaps you’re also interested in our guide on choosing an inflatable SUP.
 We have plenty of other guides to help you with camping, including roof racks, pop up tents, camping fridges and we even have the ultimate camping checklist here.

 Disclaimer: Disclaimer: As an Amazon Associate I earn from qualifying purchases.